kwhitehall/Shiny_app_Azure/README.md

 12. Deploy container via Azure Web App for Container.
 In Portal create the resource ***Web App for containers***.
 The name that your choose where will be the name of your app i.e. myShiny.azurewebsites.net.
 Make container a Linux container.
 Choose the appropriate App service plan.
 In Configure container for image source, choose Azure Container Registry.

-      i.
-Choose the correct ACR from the dropdown box ii.
+a.
+Choose the correct ACR from the dropdown box

+b.
 Choose the correct image.

-      iii.
+c.
 The tag i.e. version. (v1 in this example.
-If none was added, the tag is latest by default) iv.
+If none was added, the tag is latest by default)

+d.
 Deploy the resource

 **Access your app online!
 Navigate to www.<your_app_name>.azurewebsites.net** At this point, you can tear down the DSVM if you haven't already.